How to Recover Sanctions for Violations of the Automatic Stay in Bankruptcy

 Aggrieved corporate debtors have looked for a way around this limitation by arguing that the general authority of the court under Section 105(a) of the Bankruptcy Code allows for the recovery of such sanctions.
 However, the Supreme Court of the United States explained that, “in exercising those statutory and inherent powers, a bankruptcy court may not contravene specific statutory provisions.”
 Law v.
 Siegel, 571 U.S. 415, 421 (2014).
 Interpreting Law v.
 Siegel, a bankruptcy court in California found that it was “not persuaded that § 105(a)’s civil contempt authority is available to an individual who seeks to recover the attorney’s fees and costs that are expressly unavailable under § 362(k)(1) and Sternberg.”
 In re Kutumian, No. 13-14675-B-7, 2014 WL 2024789, at *11 (Bankr.
 E.D.
 Cal.
 May 15, 2014).

-Contact an Experienced Automatic Stay Violation Bankruptcy Attorney in Los Angeles, San Jose, San Diego, Orange County, Sacramento, Riverside, and Surrounding Areas of California
+Contact an Experienced Automatic Stay Violation Bankruptcy Attorney in Los Angeles, Orange County, San Diego, Riverside, San Bernardino, San Jose, Sacramento, and Surrounding Areas in California

 The bankruptcy attorneys at Talkov Law are skilled in the areas of: